 “Commercial harvesting is a much stronger selection pressure than many pressures in nature.
 The current biodiversity status on the earth is shaped by both nature and by ourselves.”

-The research was funded by Chinese Academy of Sciences and National Natural Science Foundation of China.
+The research was funded by the Chinese Academy of Sciences and the National Natural Science Foundation of China.
 The paper, published in the journal Current Biology, is entitled: “Commercial harvesting has driven the evolution of camouflage in an alpine plant.“

 Provided by: University of Exeter [Note: Materials may be edited for content and length.]